-The campaign seeks to overturn the current UK Treasury-imposed 1% cap on public sector pay awards.
-This has meant that the real value of nurses’ pay across the UK has fallen by up to 14% since 2010 and further in Northern Ireland.
+The campaign sought to overturn the UK Treasury-imposed 1% cap on public sector pay awards.
+This meant that the real value of nurses’ pay across the UK has fallen by up to 14% since 2010 and further in Northern Ireland.

-The cap on nursing pay and the Northern Ireland pay gap are putting patient care at risk.
-They devalue nurses and nursing, and mean people are not joining the profession and many are leaving.
+The pay gap is putting patient care at risk.
+It devalues nurses and nursing, means people are not joining the profession and forces many to leave.
 Because there are not enough nurses, patients cannot get the care they need.

-You can help by joining the campaign to let other RCN members, politicians and the wider public in Northern Ireland know why we must Scrap the Cap and promote fair pay for Northern Ireland nurses.
+You can help by joining the campaign to let other RCN members, politicians and the wider public in Northern Ireland know why we must promote fair pay for Northern Ireland nurses.